Tuesday, 10 March 2026

 4. English teachers and education professionals

-Teaching English in Italy continues to be one of the most popular options for American expats.
-Demand is strong in both public and private schools, as well as in language academies and corporate training programs.
-A TEFL certificate and a bachelor’s degree are often required to teach English in Italy.
+For example, teaching English in Italy remains one of the most popular options for American expats.
+In fact, demand is strong in public and private schools, language academies, and corporate training programs.

-Native English speakers are valued for their fluency and cultural understanding.
-A TEFL (Teaching English as a Foreign Language) or TESOL (Teaching English to Speakers of Other Languages) certification is often required, and experience teaching online can make candidates more competitive.
-Strong communication skills are essential for success in teaching and education roles.
+In addition, native English speakers are highly valued for their fluency and cultural understanding.
+A TEFL or TESOL certification is often required, while experience in online teaching can increase competitiveness.
+Strong communication skills are also essential.

-Beyond traditional teaching, many expats also work as private tutors or online instructors.
-The growing popularity of hybrid education means teachers can combine in-person and remote work, giving them more flexibility and income stability.
-There are many jobs available for English teachers across Italy, and new jobs are posted regularly on job websites.
+Moreover, many expats work as private tutors or online instructors.
+The rise of hybrid education allows teachers to combine in-person and remote work, improving flexibility and income stability.
+As a result, job opportunities in this sector continue to grow.

 5. Hospitality and tourism managers